andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 <br>

 ### Black Power and a New Critique
-- Significant political victories for the movmeent - the Civil Rights Act and the Voting Rights Act are significant.
+- Significant political victories for the movement - the Civil Rights Act and the Voting Rights Act are significant.
-- The federal government is committing itself to enforcement of the laws.
+- The federal government is committing itself to the enforcement of the laws.
 - What about the economic demands and the job guarantees, access to the primary labor market?
 These are not addressed in the law.
 - Another wing of the movement emerges - the Black Power or Black Nationalist wing.
-  - It's not enough to have "parchment rights" in an unequal system - the balance of power needs to be radically redistributed so that black people are actually empowered socially, economically, culturally.
+  - It's not enough to have "parchment rights" in an unequal system - the balance of power needs to be radically redistributed so that black people are empowered socially, economically, culturally.
-- New figures - Malcolm X, a figure of black nationalism and comes from a Garveyite tradition, and Stokley Carmichael, who becomes president of SNCC and is increasing radicalized.
+- New figures - Malcolm X, a figure of black nationalism and comes from a Garveyite tradition, and Stokley Carmichael, who becomes president of SNCC and is increasingly radicalized.
-- Carmichael argues that political gains cannot change and advance their economic position in the society.
+- Carmichael argues that political gains cannot change and advance their economic position in society.
 - Black Power - not just around desegregation or political rights, but empowerment.

 #### Watts Riots
 - Seen as a significant turning point.
-- "Good 60s/Bad 60s" - seen as a turning point between the pacifist movement towards a more violence one.
+- "Good 60s/Bad 60s" - seen as a turning point between the pacifist movement towards a more violent one.
 - In 1965, after the passage of all these laws, is a black riot.
 - When there are race riots, it is white people attacking and killing black people.
 - In this case, a major riot that causes damage is being led and run by black people.
-  - Watts is a neighborhood in Los Angeles; a motorist is severely beaten in front of everyone in the neighborhood before being arrested and taken to the jail.
+  - Watts is a neighborhood in Los Angeles; a motorist is severely beaten in front of everyone in the neighborhood before being arrested and taken to jail.
 - Attacks on the police turn into wide-scale riots in this ethnic community of black residents.
 - Lasts several days and several people are killed.

 #### Black Panthers
 - Not a question of integration or Jim Crow, but more fundamental questions around housing stock and access to wealth, jobs, job training, police brutality.
 - Other organizations emerged in 1965 and 66 to address those sets of questions around black equality.
-- 1966 Black Panther party emerges in Oakland, California (next chapter was in Seattle), becomes a nationwide party soon.
+- 1966 Black Panther party emerges in Oakland, California (the next chapter was in Seattle), becomes a nationwide party soon.
-- The Black Panther Party for Armed Self-Defense; are carrying public weapons in public spaces to protect themselves from police violence.
+- The Black Panther Party for Armed Self-Defense; is carrying public weapons in public spaces to protect themselves from police violence.
 - Patrols to police the police - a visibly militant shift and part of a broader cultural shift in black militancy.

 <br>